puzzle/gitlab-ci-cd-training/content/en/docs/05/variables.md

 ## {{% param sectionnumber %}}.2: Predefined Variables

-There is a set of predefined GitLab Variables which you can reference in your `.gitlab-ci.yml` script Each of this variable has the `CI_` prefix, such as:
+There is a set of predefined GitLab Variables which you can reference in your `.gitlab-ci.yml` script.
+Each of these variables has the `CI_` prefix, such as:

 * `CI_COMMIT_BRANCH` The commit branch name.
 Available in branch pipelines, including pipelines for the default branch.
 Not available in merge request pipelines or tag pipelines.
 * `CI_PROJECT_NAME` The name of the directory for the project.
 For example if the project URL is gitlab.example.com/group-name/project-1, CI_PROJECT_NAME is project-1.
 * `CI_COMMIT_MESSAGE` The full commit message.

-Under following link you can find a full list of all available predefined GitLab variables. https://docs.gitlab.com/ee/ci/variables/predefined_variables.html
+Under the following link you can find a full list of all available predefined GitLab variables. https://docs.gitlab.com/ee/ci/variables/predefined_variables.html

 ## Task {{% param sectionnumber %}}.3: Variables Lab

-Define following two global variables in your `.gitlab-ci.yml`
+Define the following two global variables in your `.gitlab-ci.yml`

 * GIT_STRATEGY = clone
 * COMPILE = false

-The `GIT_STRATEGY` defines how the git repository is fetched during a pipeline run; valid options are `clone`, `fetch` or `none`
+The `GIT_STRATEGY` defines how the git repository is fetched during a pipeline run; valid options are `clone`, `fetch` or `none`.
 The `COMPILE` variable disable project compilation and dependency fetching for the security analyser.

-{{% details title="solution" mode-switcher="normalexpertmode" %}}
+{{< details title="solution" mode-switcher="normalexpertmode" >}}

 To define global variables within a pipeline, add the variables block to the `.gitlab-ci.yml`.

+{{% readAndHighlight file="/manifests/05.0/05.3/.gitlab-ci.yml" code="true" lang="yaml" highlight="hl_lines=5-7"%}}

-{{< highlight yaml "hl_lines=5-7" >}}{{< readfile file="manifests/05.0/05.3/.gitlab-ci.yml" >}}{{< /highlight >}}
+{{< /details >}}

-{{% /details %}}

 Commit and push your changes.
 Check that the pipeline finishes without problems.
 The output is the same as in the previous lab.

 ## {{% param sectionnumber %}}.4: Secret and protected Variables

-In some cases you need to store sensitive informations into a variable.
+In some cases you need to store sensitive information in a variable.
 Instead of defining the variable directly in the `.gitlab-ci.yml` you can create a secret variable in the GitLab project settings.

 To add a new secret variable, navigate in the main menu to `Settings` --> `CI/CD` --> `Variables` --> `Expand` --> `Add variable`